If you want to create a successful SEO strategy in 2023 it should be for 2 reasons:

 During this step, you might discover some great keywords that don’t fit into any of your keyword themes.
 That’s ok, just note those down as important for now and something to address later.

-For example, I run an SEO agency in Melbourne that also offers conversion rate optimisation (CRO), but I don’t have a dedicated page for ‘CRO’.
+For example, I run an ecommerce marketing agency that offers email marketing, but I don’t have a dedicated web page for it.
 So this might be a keyword theme I note down as essential, and I might want to address this by adding a new page during the content creation part of my SEO strategy.

 Once you’ve found all your sweet spot keywords, it’s time to move onto the next phase of your SEO strategy, which is all about crafting winning content designed to get more organic traffic.